AdguardTeam/AdguardForWindows/README.md

 Adguard for Windows can be downloaded from our official website: https://adguard.com/

+### How to become a beta tester?

+All information related to Adguard beta-testing is collected in this [blog article](https://blog.adguard.com/en/adguard-beta-test/).

 ### Our plans

 To see the 'big picture', watch current progress and get an idea of approximate dates for Windows releases, see this page: https://github.com/AdguardTeam/AdguardForWindows/milestones